 Hydroelectricity uses the flow of water to turn turbines, connected to generators, which create electricity.
 The potential energy put into this system (water evaporating, condensing, flowing in rivers), comes from the sun, hydro power plants harness the kinetic energy of an already-moving system.

 Solar power uses the radiation from the sun in order to create electricity.
 Solar thermal power plants use the heat from the sun to spin turbines, whereas photovoltaic systems convert the energy directly.

 Figure 1.
 Approximately 95% percent of the primary energy in the world comes from fuels like oil, coal and natural gas (all of which except nuclear fuels produce extensive greenhouse gases when used).
 Most of the rest of the world's primary energy comes from hydropower, although a small fraction is wind power, solar power, geothermal energy, and tidal power.
-The amount of electricity that comes from flows increases to about 19% (still mostly hydro) because flows don't have the same limitations of having a thermal efficiency's that heat engines have and flows are used almost entirely for electricity generation.
+The amount of electricity that comes from primary flows increases to about 20% (still mostly hydro) because flows don't have the same limitations of having a thermal efficiency's that heat engines have and flows are used almost entirely for electricity generation.